Terms of business agreement

 To enable us to fulfil your instructions you must provide us with the information necessary regarding your insurance contract so that we can understand your requirements.
 Certain classes of insurance require the completion of a proposal form, questionnaire or equivalent document.
 You must complete such documents accurately.
 Whilst we may give guidance regarding the completion of these documents, we cannot sign these documents for you.

 Duty of disclosure

 An insurance contract is one of utmost good faith.
 You owe a duty of disclosure to insurers and there are potentially severe consequences if you breach this duty.

-You must disclose to insurers any fact or circumstance which is known to you (or which ought to be known to you in the ordinary course of your business) and which is material to the risk.
+You must disclose to insurers any fact or circumstance which is known to you (or which ought to be known to you) and which is material to the risk.
 A fact or circumstance is deemed to be material if it would influence the judgement of a prudent insurer(s) in calculating the premium or determining whether he would accept the risk.
 If there is any doubt as to whether information is material, it must be disclosed to insurer(s).

 This obligation applies before the insurance contract is concluded, during the insurance contract period, at renewal, and upon any extension or amendment to the insurance contract.
 In addition, this duty also applies to the claims process and to other situations where you are required to provide information to insurers.
 Should you fail to disclose any material fact or circumstance, insurers may void the insurance contract, enabling insurers not to pay any outstanding claims and to require repayment of all claims previously paid.